Evertras/gopong/README.md

 Running `make run-dev` will generate the front end and start the back end server.
 The content files will be served off the disk, so updating the front end will be served without having to restart the server.

+Once running, the game is available at http://localhost:8000 and will connect automatically once loaded.

 ## Game System Information